-Refusals to provide reproductive health services or coverage can make it more difficult for women to access and afford care and can lead to serious health, economic and social consequences for women and families.14,15
+Refusals to provide reproductive health services or coverage can make it more difficult for people to access and afford care and can lead to serious health, economic and social consequences for individuals and families.14,15

 - Moreover, according to numerous studies and to women’s reports, contraceptive use enables women to complete their education, obtain or keep a job, support themselves financially, and tend to the needs of their families.17

-- Insurance coverage of contraception is also important because cost is an impediment for many women in choosing and using the method they believe is best for them at a given point in their life.18 For example, highly effective methods—such as IUDs, implants and sterilization—may require women to spend hundreds of dollars out of pocket if the method is not covered by insurance.19
+- Insurance coverage of contraception is also important because cost is an impediment for many people in choosing and using the method they believe is best for them at a given point in their life.18 For example, highly effective methods—such as IUDs, implants and sterilization—may require patients to spend hundreds of dollars out of pocket if the method is not covered by insurance.19

 Consequences of Blocking Access to Abortion Services

-- Practical barriers—such as lack of abortion coverage, out-of-pocket costs or the need to make travel, work or childcare arrangements to get to a provider—can impede women from obtaining abortion care.
+- Practical barriers—such as lack of abortion coverage, out-of-pocket costs or the need to make travel, work or child-care arrangements to get to a provider—can impede access to abortion care.
 One study published in 2013 surveyed more than 630 abortion patients and found that many were forced to divert money from living expenses—such as rent (14%), food (16%), or utilities and other bills (30%)—to pay for the procedure.21

 - While the risk of death associated with abortion is rare at any point in pregnancy, it increases with gestation, from 0.3 deaths for every 100,000 abortions at eight weeks or earlier to 6.7 deaths per 100,000 at or after 18 weeks.22